A new Centre for Oxford

 - A café and other meeting spaces which are open to the public and accessible without having to pass through a security barrier.

-Environmental sustainability was another theme raised in the responses to the consultation.
 The Centre will be a highly energy efficient building designed according to Passivhaus principles, and will contribute to Oxford University’s aim to halve its carbon emissions by 2030 and towards achieving its ambition of net zero carbon emissions and net biodiversity gain by 2035.
 Features will include:

 - Very high levels of insulation to reduce the heat needed in the building.